|Old Age Pension register|

 - DNA for genealogy: DNA testing is now an important tool for family historians, especially if you have 'brick walls' in your research.
-If you live in the UK, you can apparently get a discount on the AncestryDNA test until 26 Mar 2017.
-See Genealogy Discounts & Freebies.
+For a short time there is a discount on the AncestryDNA test.
 See also Changing your AncestryDNA settings.

 - Recommended reading:

 - How to search FamilySearch by individual, location or collection.
 For unindexed records, browse digital images online, or use microfilms.

 - 10 Reasons to Use Vintage Telephone Books and Street Directories in Your Research.

 - How to Set a Smart Genealogy Goal.

 (This post first appeared on http://updatesgenie.blogspot.com/2017/03/no49-genealogy-news-and-tips-worldwide.html.)